jeamy/asciisky/README.md

 ## Attribution

-This project was built with assistance from Windsurf (agentic AI coding assistant), GPT 5, 5.1, Claude 3.7, 4.5 Sonnet, SWE-1 and google-labs-jules[bot].
+This project was built with assistance from Windsurf (agentic AI coding assistant), GPT, Claude, Kimi, GLM, SWE and google-labs-jules[bot].
 Babysitting by a human in a virtual environment.

 This research has made use of data and/or services provided by the International Astronomical Union's Minor Planet Center.